cvdlab/react-planner/README.md

 ## Contributing

-Your contributions (issues and pull request) are very appreciated!
+Your contributions (issues and pull request) are very appreciated!!

 ## Contributors